 - 1 lip balm/Chapstick

 - Stamped envelopes, paper, pens

-- Books, games
+- Books, non-electronic games

 All campers at Moosilauke will hike mountains, canoe rivers and/or lakes and go on a day bike trip.
 Boys thirteen-and-older (those who have finished seventh grade) have the opportunity to also go on multi-day backpacking and canoeing adventures.
 The Family Handbook (click here for a PDF) has all the information you will need in order to pack the appropriate equipment for these adventures.
 Please note that if you deviate from our lists you will negatively impact your son’s ability to comfortably and safely take part in our tripping program.